itf/6s092/courses/IAP19/PS/PS15/content.md

 csq_prompt = "Which of the following would be considered a priority queue?" csq_renderer = "checkbox" csq_soln = [1,1,0,1]
-csq_options =  ['An unsorted array, where, upon being asked for the max, searches through the entire array and returns the element with maximal key', 'A sorted array, where each element is inserted into the proper location by key (in descending order), and upon being asked for the max returns the first element', 'A binary search tree, as seen in PS16',
+csq_options =  ['An unsorted dynamic array, where, upon being asked for the max, searches through the entire array and returns the element with maximal key', 'A sorted dynamic array, where each element is inserted into the proper location by key (in descending order), and upon being asked for the max returns the first element', 'A binary search tree, as seen in PS16',
 'A binary max heap']
 csq_name="p2"
 </question>

 <checkyourself>
-If a priority queue (with unique keys) is optimized to return and remove the element with the greatest key value in O(\log n) time, can it return the second greatest key in $O(\log n)$ time as well?
+If a priority queue (with unique keys) is optimized to return and remove the element with the greatest key value in $O(\log n)$ time, can it return the second greatest key in $O(\log n)$ time as well?
 How?
 <showhide>
 Yes.
 First, remove the element with the greatest key in $O( \log n)$ time and store it.
 Then, remove the next element with greatest key: this was the element with the second greatest key originally.
 Reinsert the first element we had to remove, if necesarry.
 </showhide>